A glass of warm milk, which you savored while your mother read Dr. Seuss aloud to you at nightfall, is not the soporific we once thought.

 |Tyrosine||0.417 gram||5.05 %|

-After a meal, the hydrochloric acid in your stomach dissolves the ‘cement’ binding a protein together, to allow the ‘bricks’ (amino acids) to flood your bloodstream.
-These individual amino acids are taken up by your muscles to build tissue, and by your brain to synthesize neurotransmitters (chemicals which influence how nerve cells behave).
+After a meal, the hydrochloric acid in your stomach relaxes the ‘cement’ (electrical bonds) of each protein molecule, to allow the ‘bricks’ (amino acids) to flood your bloodstream.
+These individual amino acids are taken up by your muscles to build tissue, and by your brain to synthesize various neurotransmitters (chemicals which influence how nerve cells behave).

 In the brain, one of the amino acids – tryptophan – gets converted into serotonin; this precursor is required by the pineal gland to manufacture melatonin, a sleep-associated hormone.
-Another amino acid – tyrosine – gets converted into dopamine and norepinephrine; these two brain chemicals induce alertness.
-According to Dr. Richard Wurtman, pioneer in food-brain research from the Massachusetts Institute of Technology:
+Another amino acid – tyrosine – gets converted into dopamine and norepinephrine; these are two brain chemicals which induce alertness.
+Says Dr. Richard Wurtman, pioneer in food-brain research from the Massachusetts Institute of Technology:

 “Eating a food low in tryptophan, but rich in tyrosine, will perk up your brain.